raghavtandon13/obsidian-notes/Work/CM DOCS/CM APIS/Cashe API.md

 ```

  If  ```message === "Success" ``` then move to stage 3 else show recieved error.

 ----

 # Stage 3 - Create Customer

-> USER will not fill this form, this form is exactly  the same as previous, when user clicks on "Apply " after stage 2 this form should automatically be sent to the
+> USER will not fill this form, this form is exactly  the same as previous, when user clicks on "Apply " after stage 2 this form should automatically be generated and sent.

 ```json
 {